 Sky Broadband user review

 The following ratings from Sky customers are taken from our annual home broadband survey.
-Each score out of five is the average rating from a series of questions in each category.
-The overall rating is the combined average score.
+Customers were asked to rate their provider in each category; the score is the percentage of positive answers and the overall rating is the combined average score.

 Sky Broadband - the Broadband Genie review